-In response to the ongoing COVID-19 pandemic, we have taken and continue to take active measures designed to address and mitigate the impact of the COVID-19 pandemic on its business, such as remote working policies, facilitating management's periodic communication to address employee and business concerns and providing frequent updates to our Board of Directors ("Board").
-We anticipate that the COVID-19 pandemic may also have an impact on the clinical development timelines for certain of our clinical programs, such as EA-114.
+In response to the ongoing COVID-19 pandemic, we have taken and continue to take active measures designed to address and mitigate the impact of the COVID-19 pandemic on our business, such as remote working policies, facilitating management's periodic communication to address employee and business concerns and providing frequent updates to our Board of Directors ("Board").
+During the second quarter of 2021, we implemented a plan to reopen our office to allow employees to return to the office, with a focus on employee safety and optimal work environment.
+Our management continues to monitor and evaluate such plans as the pandemic continues to evolve.
+We anticipate that the COVID-19 pandemic may also have an impact on the clinical development timelines for certain of our clinical programs.
 We also anticipate that the COVID-19 pandemic may have an impact on our supply chain.
 The COVID-19 pandemic and associated lockdowns have resulted in a decrease in healthcare utilization broadly and specifically lead to a continuing reduction in the utilization of physician-administered oncology products including Belrapzo and Bendeka.
 In addition, the COVID-19 pandemic has delayed the timing of ongoing litigation, including the litigation with Par (as defined below) with respect to Vasopressin, and we anticipate that such delays will continue for the duration of the pandemic.
-The extent to which the COVID-19 pandemic will continue to impact our business, clinical development and regulatory efforts, supply chain and sales efforts, corporate development objectives and the value of, and market for, our common stock will depend on future developments that are highly uncertain and cannot be predicted with confidence at this time, such as the ultimate duration of the pandemic, travel restrictions, quarantines, social distancing and business closure requirements in the United States, and other countries, and the effectiveness of actions taken globally to contain and treat the disease.
-The global economic slowdown, the overall disruption of global healthcare systems and other risks and uncertainties associated with the pandemic have impacted our operations and could have a material adverse effect on our business, financial condition, results of operations and growth prospects.
+The extent to which the COVID-19 pandemic will continue to impact our business, clinical development and regulatory efforts, supply chain and sales efforts, corporate development objectives and the value of, and market for, our common stock will depend on future developments that are highly uncertain and cannot be predicted with confidence at this time, such as the ultimate duration of the pandemic, travel restrictions, quarantines, social distancing and business closure requirements in the United States, and other risks and uncertainties associated with the pandemic have impacted our operations and could have a material adverse effect on our business, fina